GeorgeAllenSubito/demo3a/README.md

 # demo3a
 Description

-This is a demo repository
+This is a demo repository and from local repo.